firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/segway.md

 ## Battery & Charging Strategy
 - GT packs sag roughly 12 V at 500 A phase; upgrading to copper-bridged busbars and planning 22 S successors keeps voltage headroom for high-power controllers.[^9]
+- Ninebot F2 Pro firmware only raised the stock BMS fast-charge ceiling to about 3.2 A—builders still avoid 5–6 A bricks until someone proves the board can shed the extra heat.【F:knowledge/notes/input_part010_review.md†L111-L112】
 - C80 owners have demonstrated ~6–7 kW charging through the stock 100/100 Lite controller at mid-pack SOC, keeping compact scooters viable if thermal paths are improved.[^12]
 - Segway-based mopeds with 32 P Samsung 35E packs weigh about 350 lb before the rider yet return ~70 mi, highlighting the trade-off between range and maneuverability; builders now favor lighter 32 S 20 P layouts with higher-power controllers for better torque-to-weight balance.[^11]
 - Field deployments show stock GT rotors and brakes survive repeated high-speed runs once cooling and hydraulic upgrades are in place, but pack reinforcements remain essential to avoid sag-induced cut-outs.[^3][^9]